- Dhaulagiri Round Trek

 Trekking time: 4 to 5hrs.

 There are beautiful forest passing on the trail and you have to meet more altitude changes today.
-At various points, small, ill-constructed bridges and jungle makes the way difficult.
+At various points, small, ill-constructed bridges and jungle make the way difficult.
 Therefore the walk demands agility and care.
-After certain walk we will reach an open field at Italian Base Camp and two small tea huts.
-We can have some breathtaking views of the Dhaulagiri range, including Dhaulagiri II, and Manapathi peak from here.
+After a certain walk, we will reach an open field at the Italian Base Camp and two small tea huts.
+We can have some breathtaking views of the Dhaulagiri range, including Dhaulagiri II, and Ganapathi peak from here.

 Day eight : Italian Base camp Rest day Altitude 3,660m

 Today we will take some rest because big and challenging days are ahead.
 Have some general view around the area and acclimatize to the thinning of the air.